alvinashcraft/live-blog-writer/docs/MIGRATION_GUIDE.md

 1. The old settings still work if `blogs` array is empty
 1. Remove the `blogs` array from settings
 1. Keep using `platform`, `wordpress.url`, etc.
-1. Note: New platforms (Medium, Ghost, Substack) require the new system
+1. Note: New platforms (Ghost, Substack) require the new system